Nondumison/financial-data-visualization/README.md

 Uses Chart.js for visualization and Font Awesome for icons.

 ## Contact
-For questions or support, please open an issue on the repository or contact the maintainer.
+For questions or support, please open an issue on the repository.

 ## Acknowledgments
 Built with ❤️ by Nondumiso Nkosi